-- The odps_result table is created in the ApsaraDB RDS for MySQL database to which the data is synchronized.
+A table named odps_result is created in the ApsaraDB RDS for MySQL database to which you want to synchronize data.
 You can create the table by executing the following statement:

 CREATE TABLE `ODPS_RESULT` ( `education` varchar(255) NULL , `num` int(10) NULL );

 After the table is created, you can execute the

 You can use Data Integration to periodically synchronize the business data that is generated in a business system to a DataWorks workspace.
 You can create SQL nodes to compute the data and use Data Integration to periodically synchronize the computing results to a specified data source for further display or use.

 Data Integration allows you to import data from and export data to various data sources, such as ApsaraDB RDS, MySQL, SQL Server, PostgreSQL, MaxCompute, ApsaraDB for Memcache (OCS), PolarDB-X, Object Storage Service (OSS), Oracle, FTP, Dameng (DM), Hadoop Distributed File System (HDFS), and MongoDB.
 For more information about data source types, see Supported data source types, Reader plug-ins, and Writer plug-ins.

 Only the workspace administrator can add data sources.
 Members that are assigned other roles can only view data sources.

 Log on to the DataWorks console.
 In the left-side navigation pane, click Management Center.
 On the page that appears, select the desired workspace from the drop-down list and click Go to Management Center.

 In the left-side navigation pane of the SettingCenter page, click Data Source.
 On the Data Source page, click Add Data Source.